Akashteer

 Akashteer (lit.
 'Sky Arrow') is an AI-enabled, fully automated Air Defence Control & Reporting System, which is designed, developed and manufactured by Bharat Electronics in collaboration with Defence Research and Development Organisation and Indian Space Research Organisation.
 By providing tactical command and control, it enhances the capability of the Indian Army's Corps of Army Air Defence.
 Akashteer makes it possible to effectively handle ground-based air defense weapon systems and monitor low-level airspace in combat zones.
 The Akashteer is similar to the US Integrated Air and Missile Defense Battle Command System.

 To improve air defense jointness, the Akashteer is connected to the Air Force's Integrated Air Command and Control System (IACCS) and the Navy's Trigun system.
 This allows the Joint Air Defence Centre (JADC) to access Army sensors through Akashteer, Air Force sensors and civilian radars through IACCS, and naval ship-based sensors through Trigun.
 IAF will be responsible for the JADC.
 While integration for additional sites is still under progress, one site is fully integrated as of January 2025.

 History

 On 29 March 2023, the Ministry of Defence further strengthened the concept of atmanirbharta (self-reliance) in the defence sector by entering into a contract with Bharat Electronics Limited (BEL), Ghaziabad.
 This contract valued at ₹1982 crore is known as 'Project Akashteer', which strives to provide situational awareness and control for the military to guarantee the safety of allied aircraft and confront enemy aircraft in challenging airspace.

 By 30 September 2024, BEL delivered the entire 100 units of Akashteer system to the Indian Army.
 As of November 2024, 107 units were delivered with another 105 units planned by March 2025.
 The Army will receive the entire order for 455 units by April 2027.

 In November 2024, it was reported that the Indian Army conducted validation trials of Akashteer simulating scenarios as expected in future wars.

+On 27 March 2026, the Defence Acquisition Council (DAC), chaired by the Defence Minister, cleared the development of the Air Defence Tracked System, a tracked variant to provide real time Air Defence Control and Reporting capability.